CodingGagan/markdown_test/install-and-configure/advanced-configuration/gpu.md

 2. Use a custom label you define on your GPU nodes.
 For example, by defining a custom label at the node pool level in your cloud provider.
 3. Use a label assigned automatically by Kubernetes Node Feature Discovery (NFD).

-The first two options require no additional cluster components be installed while the third requires the [Kubernetes Node Feature Discovery (NFD)](https://kubernetes-sigs.github.io/node-feature-discovery/stable/get-started/index.html) component.
-Kubecost recommends using an existing label assigned to your GPU nodes (provided by the cloud provider or yourself), if possible, as this is a simpler installation path.
+The first two options require no additional cluster components be installed while the third requires the [Kubernetes Node Feature Discovery (NFD)](https://kubernetes-sigs.github.io/node-feature-discovery/stable/get-started/index.html) component. nOps recommends using an existing label assigned to your GPU nodes (provided by the cloud provider or yourself), if possible, as this is a simpler installation path.

 In addition to the label requirement, there may be additional values required for a successful installation of DCGM Exporter which may vary by cloud provider and worker node operating system.
 This guide includes the following installation instructions.